open-telemetry/opentelemetry-specification/specification/tracing-api.md

 - The option to become a root `Span` for a new trace.
   If not set, the value of [Tracer.getCurrentSpan](#getcurrentspan) at `StartSpan` time will be used as parent.
 - `Sampler` to the newly created `Span`.
-If not set, the implementation should provide a default.
+If not set, the implementation should provide a default sampler used by Tracer.
-- `Link` to the newly created `Span`.
+- Collection of `Link`s that will be associated with the newly created Span
 - The override value for [a flag indicating whether events should be recorded](#isrecordingevents) for the newly created `Span`.
 If not set, the implementation will provide a default.
 - `SpanKind` for the newly created `Span`.
 If not set, the implementation will